All Collections

 Filesystem

-The filesystem is not a faithful JSON dump of your Bubble app.
-It is a projection designed for editing: volatile fields are stripped, derived fields are recomputed on apply, and several fields are lifted into directory structure.
+The filesystem is not a raw Bubble export.
+Volatile fields are stripped, derived fields are recomputed, and several Bubble fields are represented by directory placement instead of JSON properties.

 Top-level layout